Native Hierarchical and Compositional Representations with Subspace Embeddings: Experiments

 \subsection{WordNet Link Prediction}

-In the link prediction task, we evaluate generalization from sparse supervision.
-We split the set of edges from the transitive closure that are not part the original graph (non-basic edges) into train (90\%), validation (5\%) and test (5\%) using the data split from \cite{suzuki2019hyperbolic}.
+In the link prediction task, we assess generalization from sparse supervision.
+We split the set of transitive closure edges that are not part of the original graph (non-basic edges) into train (90\%), validation (5\%) and test (5\%) using the split from \citet{suzuki2019hyperbolic}.

-\paragraph{Training Details.} To assess how the percentage of the transitive closure seen during training impacts performance, we created partial training edge coverages by randomly sampling 0\%, 10\%, 25\% or 50\% of non-basic edges, to which we append the basic edges from $\mathcal{G}$.
-We optimize the margin loss defined in (\ref{eq:margin_loss}), sampling 10 negatives for each positive.

-\paragraph{Evaluation Metrics.} We use the normalized inclusion score from Eq. (\ref{eq:asymmetric_entailment}) to evaluate edges.
-For each positive test edge, we consider 10 negative edges: half with a corrupted head, and half with a corrupted tail.
-Edges are classified as positive or negative by a threshold calibrated on the validation set.
-We report the classification F1-Score.
+\paragraph{Experimental details.} To assess how the percentage of the transitive closure seen during training impacts performance, we created partial training edge coverages by randomly sampling 0\%, 10\%, 25\% or 50\% of non-basic edges, to which we append all the basic edges.
+We considered two ambient space dimensions, $d=64$ and $d=128$, setting the number of vectors as $n=d$ in each case.
+Training was performed by optimizing the margin loss defined in Eq. (\ref{eq:margin_loss}).
+During evaluation, for each positive test edge, we consider 10 negative test edges: half with a corrupted head, and half with a corrupted tail.
+We classify edges by thresholding the NIS from Eq. (\ref{eq:nis}) and report the classification F1 score averaged over 5 random seeds.

-\paragraph{Link Prediction Results.} Link prediction results are shown in Table \ref{tab:wordnet_linkprediction}.
-Subspace embeddings $\mathrm{PG}({\mathbb{R}^{64}})$ and $\mathrm{PG}({\mathbb{R}^{128}})$ outperform all baselines across all supervision levels. $\mathrm{PG}({\mathbb{R}^{128}})$, in particular, offers a considerable improvement when training with basic edges only (0\%), owing to its larger parameter count.
-Notably, we achieve an F1-score of 53.4\%, an improvement over the next best baseline, Order Embeddings \cite{vendrov2015order}, at 43.0\%.
-This underscores the ability of subspace embeddings to infer hierarchical relations even from sparse supervision.